Skip to main content

 Overview

 This programme will develop the fundamental technical skills and underpinning knowledge and understanding required to become competent in the job role of Pharmacy Technician.
-You will be supported in college and in the workplace to develop appropriate professional attitudes and behaviours that will aid your personal success in your employment along with the long-term success of your organisation.
+You will be supported in college and in the workplace to develop appropriate professional pharmaceutical knowledge and skills that will aid your personal development in the pharmacy profession.
 If you would like to know more about what it’s like working as a Pharmacy Technician, click here for a short video.

 You will also develop a range of interpersonal and intrapersonal skills to support progression to, and success in, further study and career advancement.